 It might seem that wealthy people could save a fortune in taxes by transferring substantial income-producing property to their children.
 However, this is not the case because special "Kiddie tax" rules adopted a few years ago greatly limit the tax savings you can achieve through this strategy.

-Under the kiddie tax, children pay tax at their own income tax rate on unearned income they receive up to a threshold amount ($2,100 in 2016 and 2015).
+Under the kiddie tax, children pay tax at their own income tax rate on unearned income they receive up to a threshold amount ($2,100 in 2017 and 2016).
 That part is fine, here's the hitch: All unearned income kids receive above the threshold is taxed at their parent's highest income tax rate, which can be as high as 35%.
-Any unearned income below the standard deduction amount ($1,050) is not taxed or reported to the IRS.
+Any unearned income below the kiddie tax limited standard deduction amount ($1,050) is not taxed or reported to the IRS.

 Thus, these rules establish three stages of taxes on investment income for children subject to the kiddie tax: